 - Natriuretic peptides in the pathophysiology of congestive heart failure.
 Curr Cardiol Rep. (2000) 2 (3): 198-205.
 Review.
 Chen H.H. and Burnett J.C.

-- Full Name: Atrial Natriuretic Peptide (ANP) ELISA Kit
+- Full Name: ANP ELISA Kit (Atrial Natriuretic Peptide)

 - Reactivity: Human

-- Sample Type: Cell Lysates, Plasma, Cell Culture Supernatant, Serum, Other Biological Fluids
+- Sample Type: Plasma, Tissue Homogenates, Serum, Other Biological Fluids

 Online Enquiry Form